ry-v1/Notes/SQL Performance Explained.md

         - Performance :
             - Databases with an execution plan cache like SQL Server and the Oracle database can reuse an execution plan when executing the same statement multiple times.
 It saves effort in rebuilding the execution plan but works only if the SQL statement is exactly the same.
 If you put different values into the SQL statement, the database handles it like a different statement and recreates the execution plan.
             - When using bind parameters you do not write the actual values but instead insert placeholders into the SQL statement.
 That way the statements do not change when executing them with different values.
+    - When using bind parameters, the optimizer has no concrete values available to determine their frequency.
+It then just assumes an equal distribution and always gets the same row count estimates and cost values.
+In the end, it will always select the same execution plan.
+    - Column histograms are most useful if the values are not uniformly distributed.
+    - For columns with uniform distribution, it is often sufficient to divide the number of distinct values by the number of rows in the table.
+This method also works when using bind parameters.